Emma Dean (chef): Personal life

 Dean spent her childhood on a small farm in Epsom, Victoria.
 Her elder sister is a clothing designer Rachel Dean.

-Dean studied at Monash University and RMIT, completing a master's degree in environment and planning, and worked in town planning for over eight years in the Victorian State Government.
+Dean studied at Monash University and RMIT, completing a master's degree in environment and planning, and worked in town planning for over eight years in the Victoria State Government.

 Dean also trained in track cycling at the Australian Institute of Sport in Canberra as part of a talent identification search.
 She is Metropolitan Champion in the 500m Time Trail and represented Australia at the 2004 Oceania Track Cycling Championships.

 MasterChef

 On 1 September 2013, Dean became the series 5 winner of MasterChef Australia.
-In the final round, Dean faced off against Lynton Tapp in a dessert pressure test, which saw them recreating Attica chef Ben Shewry’s complicated Plight of the Bees.
+In the final round, Dean faced off against Lynton Tapp in a dessert pressure test, which saw them recreating Attica chef Ben Shewry's complicated Plight of the Bees.

 Dean's prize was $100,000, work experience in some of the country's best kitchens, and an Alfa Romeo car.
 As part of the MasterChef prize, Dean received a book publishing deal with New Holland Publishers.
 Her cookbook A Homegrown Table was released on 1 December 2013.

 My Market Kitchen

 Dean was the host of My Market Kitchen, a national television show based at the Queen Victoria Market in Melbourne.
 Her co-presenter was Lynton Tapp with whom she formed a strong friendship during their time together on MasterChef Australia.
-In 2019, they got replaced by season eight winner Elena Duggan and season ten finalist Khanh Ong.